usaid-cs/yesterday-i-learned/random.md

 1. [Alba, or Albion](https://en.wikipedia.org/wiki/Alba), used to stand for the island of Britain.
 1. Saudi Arabia has the [fourth highest military expenditure in the world](http://en.wikipedia.org/wiki/List_of_countries_by_military_expenditures), but still just 10% of the US'.
 1. [Kingdom of] Saudi Arabia happens to mean the kingdom of Muhammad bin Saud, well, a king from... wait for it... [the house of Saud](http://en.wikipedia.org/wiki/House_of_Saud).
-1. [The state of Virginia](http://en.wikipedia.org/wiki/Virginia) (actually a commonwealth) was the most populous state during the 1800s, and was the state with the most presidents (7).
 1. The [USS Monitor](http://en.wikipedia.org/wiki/USS_Monitor), the ugliest warship at the time, had 47 patentable inventions that made it the best warship at the time.
 Then, because of how good it was, it was lost at sea just a year after it was laid down.
 1. Ulysses is derived from *Ulixes*, the Latin name for Odysseus, a character in ancient Greek literature.
 1. Coincidentally, [Homer](http://en.wikipedia.org/wiki/Homer), an author, wrote a poem about Odysseus.